megantosh/fairness_measures_code/README.md

  - ``1`` for people between 19 to 35 year,
  - ``2`` for people between 36 to 64 years,
  - ``3`` for people above 65 years, with these being as the group protected most, i.e. with a <i> highest protected group index </i> (higher number indicates a more protected group)

+ Please Note that the available datasets are collected and/or provided as is and are not preprocessed with any ``protected`` or ``target`` columns.

 ## Installation